MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/sha1-hash-function.md

 > [!WARNING]
 > The algorithm used by this function (SHA1) is guaranteed
 > to not be modified in the future, but is very complex to calculate.
-Users that
+If you
-> need a "lightweight" hash function for the duration of a single query are advised
+> need a "lightweight" hash function for the duration of a single query, consider using [hash()](./hashfunction.md).
-> to use the function [hash()](./hashfunction.md) instead.

 ## Examples